foamliu/Deep-Image-Matting-PyTorch/README.md

 # Deep Image Matting v2
 Deep Image Matting [paper](https://arxiv.org/abs/1703.03872) implementation in PyTorch.

+## Differences

+1. "fc6" is dropped.
+2. Indices pooling is added to preserve details.

+<p>"fc6" is clumpy, over 100 millions parameters, makes the model hard to converge.
+I guess it is the reason why the model (paper) has to be trained stagewisely.

 ## Performance
 - the Composition-1k testing dataset.
 - evaluate with whole image.